New Life logo

 Frequently Asked Questions

-How much does it cost to open a New Life franchise?
+How long does it take to break even with a New Life franchise?

 Does New Life disclose franchise revenue data?